 1958: “Nel Blu Dipinto Di Blu” by Domenico Modugno

-Despite the lack of non-English songs on the Billboard Hot 100, this Italian song was the number-one song of the year the very first year the Billboard list was made.
+Despite the lack of foreign-language songs on the Billboard Hot 100, this Italian song was the number-one song of the year the very first year the Billboard list was made.
 Better known as “Volare,” this song won the Sanremo Music Festival and was Italy’s 1958 entry into Eurovision, a massively popular music contest in Europe.
 While the song didn’t win Eurovision, it was incredibly successful all around the world, and was on the top of the charts for five (non-consecutive) weeks.
 It even won the first-ever Grammy for “Song of the Year,” and it remains the only foreign-language song to have done so.

 1963: “Sukiyaki” by Kyu Sakamoto

-As the only song on this list in a non-European language, “Sukiyaki” is somewhat of an unexpected success.
+As one of the only foreign-language songs on this list performed in a non-European language, “Sukiyaki” is somewhat of an unexpected success.
 The song was wildly popular in Japan with the title “Ue o Muite Arukō,” which directly translates to “I Look Up As I Walk.”
 The name “Sukiyaki” was chosen for the English version for some reason, even though Sukiyaki is the name of a Japanese beef dish that has nothing to do with the song.
 Sung by the fresh-faced Kyu Sakamoto, “Sukiyaki” sounds deceptively upbeat, especially when you’re unable to understand the lyrics.
 In reality, it’s a rather sad song looking back at the failure of Japanese protest movements against U.S. military occupation during the 1950s.
 Keep in mind, this song reached the United States only 18 years after the end of World War II.
 It was number one for three weeks in the summer of 1963, and there was also a successful English cover version sung by A Taste of Honey in 1980.

 1963: “Dominique” by The Singing Nun

-Achieving success shortly after “Sukiyaki,” this song is also a surprising hit, especially when compared to the songs that would reach the number-one spot in the coming years of the British invasion.
+Becoming popular shortly after “Sukiyaki,” “Dominique” is also a surprising hit, especially when compared to the songs that would reach the number-one spot in the coming years of the British invasion.
 Sung by Jeannine Deckers, a French-speaking nun from Belgium, the song is about Saint Dominic, who founded the Dominican Order she was a member of.
 Some say this song may have become a hit on the radio because DJs were desperate for pleasant music to play in the aftermath of President John F. Kennedy’s assassination.
 Whatever the reason, the song was number one for four weeks in December 1963.
 The story of this song does not have a very happy ending, however.
 Owing the Belgian government back taxes and being cash-strapped because she gave all the royalties from her music to her convent — which she left in 1966, having grown apart from the Catholic church — Deckers tried to make money by releasing a disco version of “Dominique” in 1982.
 The song was a failure, and after struggling for a few years, she and a close friend killed themselves in 1985.

 1986: “Rock Me Amadeus” by Falco